antkowiak/logger/README.md

 # logger
-Client/Server based logging with asynchronous queue
+Client/Server based logging with a synchronous queue

 Requires boost asio.
 The visual studio projects use the $(BOOST_ROOT) environment variable to find boost headers.